nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 ## Purpose ##

-This document is intended for use by software developers looking to build a conformant GP Connect API interface utilising the FHIR&reg; standard, with a particular focus on FHIR specifics.
+This document is intended for use by software developers looking to build a conformant GP Connect API interface using the FHIR&reg; standard, with a particular focus on FHIR specifics.

 ### Notational conventions ###